-MIT recognizes outstanding students, faculty, and staff for their work to combat sexual misconduct with the annual Change Makers Awards, started in April 2017.
-Because much of this work is invisible, the Awards are meant to highlight those who affect positive change in our community.
+MIT recognizes outstanding students, faculty, and staff for their work to combat sexual misconduct at the annual Change Makers Awards, started in April 2017.
+Because much of this work is understated, the Awards are meant to highlight those who affect positive change in our community.
 Read more here.
-Look out for a Call to Nominate this upcoming spring.
+Look out for a Call to Nominate each spring.

 Change Makers Awards, 2017.

 Undergraduate Student: Charlie Andrews-Jubelt, for his contributions as a member of Students Advocating for Education and Respectful Relationships (SAFER2) and founding peer educator in PLEASURE.
 Andrews-Jubelt is known for speaking up to challenge harmful cultural norms.